-To meet your extra energy needs and support the healthy growth of #baby while pregnant and breastfeeding, you need to consume between 300 to 500 additional calories per day.
+To meet your extra energy needs and support the healthy growth of Your Baby while pregnant and breastfeeding, you need to consume between 300 to 500 additional calories per day.

-These essential nutrients listed below are needed to help you and #baby thrive.
+These essential nutrients listed below are needed to help you and Your Baby thrive.
 They’re found in fresh fruits and vegetables, whole grains, nuts, beans, dairy products, and lean meats.

 This helps to build strong bones and teeth and plays an important role in the healthy functioning of the circulatory, muscular, and nervous systems.
 Pregnant and breastfeeding women should get about 1,000 mg of calcium each day.
 Good sources of calcium include dairy, cereals, and spinach.

 Eating adequate carbohydrates helps provide energy to support the growth and development of the baby during pregnancy and breastfeeding.
 The best sources of carbohydrates are whole grains, fruits, and vegetables.

 This is a nutrient that can ease constipation commonly associated with pregnancy.
 Good sources of fiber include whole grains, fruits, vegetables, and legumes (beans, split peas).

 This helps in the healthy development of a baby’s brain and spinal cord.
 It’s also needed to make red blood cells and white blood cells.
 Taking 400 micrograms (0.4 milligrams) of folic acid daily prior to conception and during early pregnancy reduces the risk of your baby being born with a neural tube defect.
 Leafy green vegetables, citrus fruits, beans, and nuts are good sources of folic acid.
 Speak to your doctor or pharmacist about supplements, if you are not sure you get enough of folic acid through your diet.